dbSEABED creates unified, detailed

 composition, acoustic properties, colour, geology and biology.

-Many software tools can work on the rich
+Many software tools can work on

 integrated data: Geographic Information Systems